 Government-issued currency that is not backed by a physical commodity, such as gold or silver, but rather by the government that issued it.
 Its value is derived from the relationship between supply and demand and the stability of the issuing government, rather than the worth of a commodity backing it as is the case with commodity money.
 Most modern paper currency is fiat currency, including the U.S. dollar, the euro, and other major global currencies.

 Crypto jargon.
 Acronym for 'Fear Of Missing Out'.
 The expression refers to the fear that a trader or investor has of missing out on a potentially lucrative investment or trading opportunity.
 The FOMO feeling is particularly prevalent when an asset rises in value significantly over a relatively short period of time.

-An update to the software governing the specific cryptoasset that makes existing rules either valid or invalid, sometimes resulting in spin-off version of that cryptoasset.
+An update to the software governing the specific cryptoasset that makes existing rules either valid or invalid, sometimes resulting in a spin-off version of that cryptoasset.

 Crypto jargon.
 Acronym for 'Fear, Uncertainty and Doubt'.
 The expression refers to the act of spreading dubious or false information about a business, startup, or cryptocurrency project.
 The term is also used to describe negative sentiment that spreads around traders and investors when bad news on a particular cryptocurrency project comes out or when the market presents a strong bearish downtrend.

 The cost of carrying out a single transaction on the Ethereum blockchain.
 Gas fees are dynamic, based on the supply and demand of computing resources and the number of transactions that need to be validated.